CinPi7/CinPi7/README.md

- # :wave: Hey!
+ # :wave: Hey there!

  ## :white_heart:	About me
-<p>I'm Cinthia, a web developer based in Florianópolis, Brazil. </p>
+<p>Welcome!
+I'm Cinthia, a web developer based in Florianópolis, Brazil. </p>

-<p> :bee: I'm passionate about research, collaboration, programming, and creativity!</p>
+<p> :bee: I'm passionate about research, programming, and creativity!</p>

 ## :hammer_and_wrench: Stacks